Detection of Performance Interference Among Network Slices in 5G/6G Systems

-We are interested in designing an algorithm for detecting potential service interference between NSs based only on E2E KPI measurements, such as E2E delays.
-The interference can be caused at any shared resources---physical and virtual---including communication links, virtual machines (VMs), CPUs, GPUs, cache, and memory.
-In principle, a network should be configured to ensure sufficient isolation among the NSs so that an NS does not suffer significant performance degradation as a result of network traffic dynamics (e.g., traffic congestion) in other NSs.
+We are interested in designing algorithms for detecting potential service interference between NSs based only on E2E KPI measurements, such as E2E delays, and for identifying misbehaving NSs that could cause adverse performance impact on other NSs.
+The interference can be caused at any shared resources---physical and virtual---including communication links, VMs, CPUs, GPUs, cache, and memory.

+In principle, a network should be configured to ensure sufficient isolation among the NSs so that an NS does not suffer noticeable performance degradation as a result of network traffic dynamics (e.g., traffic congestion) in other NSs.
 However, recent studies showed that VMs sharing physical resources can experience non-negligible interference.
 As a result, when multiple NSs share one or more resources, congestion at a shared resource may adversely affect the performance of other NSs that share the congested resource.

-For example, when two or more NSs share a VNF (e.g., a user plane function (UPF)) or when VMs supporting different VNFs share CPUs or memory, the processing delays experienced by packets belonging to an NS can be affected by the traffic load of other NSs.
+For example, when two or more NSs share a VNF (e.g., a user plane function (UPF)) or when VMs supporting multiple VNFs share CPUs or memory, the processing delays experienced by packets belonging to an NS can be affected by the traffic load of other NSs.
 Similarly, even when VNFs are allocated to different VMs and CPUs on a shared physical machine, they may still experience interference via cache or memory access even though the characteristics and extent of interference may vary depending on the types of shared resources.